 The mirror is installed onto the bracket with a friction clamp (C) to allow mirror adjustment.
 The friction is controlled by tightening or loosening the friction clamp bolt and manually positioning the mirror to the desired view.

 SOCKET HEAD SCREWS

 Observer's Seat

 Lift up on the bottom of the observer's seat cushion to access storage under the bow area.
-The seat cushion and seat leanback will hinge upward together.
+You can leave the seat in the "UP" position to help dry the carpet.